Timely insights on issues facing all organizations

-Organisations are finally recognising that their employees – the end users of software and many of whom are millennials or Gen Z – are essential to organisational success.
-As a result, organisations are becoming more and more democratic, giving end users a louder voice and vote in software and solution purchases.
-Software that works more like its users actually work, rather than forcing them to conform to the product’s logic, will be the software that becomes an indispensable element of organisational success.
+Organizations are finally recognizing that their employees – the end users of software and many of whom are millennials or Gen Z – are essential to organizational success.
+As a result, organizations are becoming more and more democratic, giving end users a louder voice and vote in software and solution purchases.
+Software that works more like its users actually work, rather than forcing them to conform to the product’s logic, will be the software that becomes an indispensable element of organizational success.
 To do that, solutions need to improve user productivity at lower cost and automate the project lifecycle.

 Read more about industry best practices in design thinking and how Deltek approaches User Experience.

 Technology has advanced so quickly in the past decade that even the software industry had a hard time keeping up!
 Toddlers are using iPads and talking to their smart home virtual assistants to turn on the lights, play music, and help with school work.
 THIS is digital transformation in action, at least for now.
 And while we can’t predict the future, odds are pretty good that the pace will get faster, exponentially.